 You can block plugin and theme installations which means no one can install new ones on your website.
 This measure is a bit extreme and should be taken only if you suspect a hack or you have too many people working on the website.
 If you want to install a new plugin/theme, you will need to disable this from the MalCare dashboard.

 Here, you can change security keys and reset the passwords for all users.
-Many times, WordPress websites are operated by a team of people, with each person having their own login.
-This gives more room for hackers to guess credentials and access your site.
+Often WordPress websites are operated by a team of people, with each person having their own login.
+This increases the opportunities for hackers to guess credentials and access your site.

 It’s important to change all security keys and passwords at regular intervals.
 If you have a large team, this helps automate the process and make it faster.